NASTC - Drivers of the Year

 Vendor Expo Exhibitor Rate:

-Includes two tickets, a skirted 6' table, two chairs, and a tent card sign.
+Includes two tickets, a 10’ exhibit space, two chairs, and a tabletop sign.
 The Vendor Expo is the highlight of day two.
 All activites are centered towards the expo to enhance visibility, member communication, and attendee participation and interest.
 Any attendees above 2 will be at a charge of $250.00 per person.
-You may begin set-up on Friday 11-1-2019 at 9:00 am and need to break down after 7:00pm that evening. $100 per each additional square foot.
+You may begin set-up on Friday 11-1-2019 at 9:00 am and need to break down after 7:00pm that evening.

 Making Every Mile Count